bobby-didcoding/django_course/steps/module_1.md

 ```
 pip install django
 ```
 We need a file to store a list of project requirements.
-This will help you when recreating the project in different environements.
+This will help you when recreating the project in different environments.
 Use the following command to create a file called requirements.txt.
 ```
 pip freeze > requirements.txt
 ```